jbcodeforce/flink-studies/docs/coding/flink-sql.md

     CROSS JOIN UNNEST(v.urls) AS u(url)
     ```

-???- questiom "How to transform a field representing epoch to a timestamp?"
+???- question "How to transform a field representing epoch to a timestamp?"

     ```sql
      TO_TIMESTAMP(FROM_UNIXTIME(click_ts_epoch)) as click_ts